tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 is that PDFs are binary files with no meaning 😐 while my articles are domain-specific systems (i.e., actual engineering instead of mere text) 🦾.

-This responsive mobile navigation will allow mobile readers to efficiently move among articles, even on mobile devices that can only support one view at a time.
+This responsive mobile navigation will allow readers to efficiently move among articles, even on devices that can only support one view at a time.

 ## Source Code Navigation